Underwater Science Faculty and Staff

 Resources Center based in Lakewood, CO.

-Klayton Harmon is a junior pursuing a B.S. in Animal Behavior through the Biology Department, with minors in Biology and Anthropology and a Certificate in Underwater Resource Management.Klayton completed the Tropical Biology Intensive Study course to Grand Cayman in summer of 2014, and the Living Museums in the Sea field research project in the Dominican Republic during the summer of 2015.
+Klayton Harmon is a senior pursuing a B.S. in Animal Behavior through the Biology Department, with minors in Biology and Anthropology and a Certificate in Underwater Resource Management.Klayton completed the Tropical Biology Intensive Study course to Grand Cayman in summer of 2014, and the Living Museums in the Sea field research project in the Dominican Republic during the summer of 2015.
 Klayton plans on pursuing a career studying marine animal ecology and the effects of ocean acidification on coral reefs.
-Currently, he is working towards the completion of his PADI Divemaster rating with the Academic Diving Program.
+Currently, he is a PADI Divemaster with the Academic Diving Program.